paddysplace/paddysblog-v3/_drafts/running-and-depression.md

 The trouble with mental health is that the highs can feel wonderful.
 But the lows.

 I guess blog writing can be very similar to running, or any exercise.
 It's fun in the beginning.
 You're on the path to something new.
 Something exciting.
 This is it.
 I can see the future now.
 I'll be blogging every moment i can.
-I'll be reading about blogging, listening to podcasts, checking out apps, templates, tips and tricks.
+I'll be reading about blogging, listening to podcasts, checking out apps, templates, tips, and tricks.
 And now you're going 100mph.
 This is great.
 But then...

 It's like somebody flicks a switch.
 The fire dims, the excitement wanes.
 You have no energy for this.
 You think back to when it was exciting and new.
 And the depression deepens.
-It's worse if this new found passion injures you in the process.
+It's worse if this newfound passion injures you in the process.

 Just replace blogging with running.
-Whether either pursuits will be a healthy outlet for me remains to be seen.
-But i'ts better to try and fail, than to no try at all.
+Whether either pursuit will be a healthy outlet for me remains to be seen.
+But it's better to try and fail, than to no try at all.
 Isn't it?

 #### It's all about the pace